• Skip to primary navigation

 Ingredients to make the bagel dough on a stone table top.

-• Bread Flour - While all-purpose flour can be used, bread flour's protein content is key for achieving the authentic chewy, flavorful, and well-shaped bagel with a resilient interior.
+• Bread Flour - While all-purpose flour can be used, bread flour's protein content is key for achieving the authentic chew.
+Opt for high-quality brands like King Arthur (12.7% protein) or Bob’s Red Mill (13.8% protein) bread flour for chewy, well-structured bagels.

 • Active Dry Yeast - Instant yeast can also be used.

-• Brown Sugar - This feeds the yeast and adds a touch of sweetness to the dough.
-It's also added to the boiling water and creates that characteristic crust and flavor that classic bagels have.
-Traditionally, barley malt syrup is used but it's somewhat harder to find, but I highly recommend trying it if you can get it.
-It adds a subtle malty flavor, and its enzymes contribute to the bagel's chewiness and help create that iconic golden-brown crust.
+• Brown Sugar - Feeds the yeast and adds a touch of sweetness to the dough.
+It's also added to the boiling water and creates that characteristic crust and flavor.
+Barley malt syrup is traditional but can be tricky to source; if you find it, it’s worth using.
+It lends a gentle malty taste and enhances the bagel’s chewy texture and golden crust through its enzymes.

 • Optional Topping Ideas: You can leave your bagels plain or spruce them up with fun toppings such as everything bagel seasoning, poppy seeds, sesame seeds, dried onion flakes, or flaky salt.

-Making the bagel dough is actually quite easy.
+Making the dough is quite easy.
 Here are my easy-to-follow, step-by-step photos to see how it's done:

 four process photos showing how to activate the yeast then combine the wet ingredients into the dry forming a dough.

-2. Sprinkle the yeast on top and let it rest for 8-10 minutes until it's foamy.
+2. Sprinkle yeast over the mixture and let rest until foamy.

-3. In a large bowl, whisk together the flour and salt until combined.
+3. In a large bowl, whisk flour and salt together.

 four process photos showing how to knead the dough into a smooth ball, then proofing the dough in a large bowl.

-1. Sweep up any flour remaining in the bowl with the dough then place the dough on a clean and lightly floured countertop.
+1. Gather any flour left in the bowl with the dough and transfer it to a lightly floured counter.

-4. Let the dough rest for 60-90 minutes until it doubles in size.
+4. Allow the dough to rise for 60-90 minutes until its size has doubled.

 four process photos showing how to punch down the dough, divide it into 8 pieces, roll into balls, then make the holes in the middle for a bagel shape.

-1. Gently punch down the dough and place it on a clean work surface (not floured).
-Line an extra-large baking sheet (or 2 half sheets) with parchment paper, spray with cooking spray, and set aside.
+1. Punch down the dough and transfer to a clean, unfloured work surface.
+Line a large baking sheet (or two half sheets) with parchment paper, mist with cooking spray, and set aside.

-2. Using a bench scraper or knife, divide the dough evenly into 8 pieces.
+2. Use a bench scraper or knife to cut the dough into 8 equal portions.

-3. Now shape each piece into a ball, by cupping your hand around it and moving it in a circular motion on the work surface to form a tight ball.
+3. Form each portion into a tight ball by cupping your hand around it and rotating it in a circular motion on the surface.

-4. Press your thumb and pointer finger through the center of the dough creating a hole.
+4. Push your thumb and index finger through the center of each ball to create a hole.

 four process photos showing how to shape the bagels, rest them on a tray, boil them and add the toppings.

-2. Place on your prepared baking sheet leaving 1-2 inches of room between each piece.
-Now cover it with plastic wrap and let it rest for 15 minutes.
+2. Place on the baking sheet, leaving 1-2 inches between each, cover with cling wrap, and let rest for 15 minutes.

-3. While the bagels are resting, preheat the oven to 425°F. When the bagels are almost ready, bring the water and brown sugar to a boil in a large pot.
-Once boiling, add the bagels to the water, 2-3 at a time, and boil for 30 seconds on each side.
-Use a slotted spatula to remove them and return to the baking sheet.
+3. Preheat the oven to 425°F while bagels rest.
+Bring water and sugar to a boil in a large pot, then boil bagels 2-3 at a time for 30 seconds per side, removing with a slotted spatula to the baking sheet.

 FAQs